AbdallahMekky/AbdallahMekky/README.md

-Abdallah Mekky is on a journey to become a fitness trainer and polyglot instructor, passionate about languages, fitness, and professional growth.
+Abdallah Mekky is on a journey to becoming a certified professional fitness trainer and languages instructor, fueled by a love for fitness and languages.